 - ¼ cup brown sugar

-- 2 tbsp butter - softened and cut into small pieces
+- 2 tablespoon butter - softened and cut into small pieces

 - 1 cup walnuts - coarsely chopped